ejpsoil/soildata-assimilation-guidance/docs/tools/mapserver.md

 | AL | Alisol | (255, 255, 190) | #FFFFBE |
 | .. | .. | .. | .. |

 If many style rules are involved (or if your project already has styling) a tool like GeoCat Bridge is helpfull.
-Read more about GeoCat Bridge in the [Cookbook Bridge and GeoServer](bridge-geoserver-geonetwork.md).
+Read more about GeoCat Bridge in the [recipe Bridge and GeoServer](bridge-geoserver-geonetwork.md).
 On QGIS, with the GeoCat Bridge plugin installed, load a SoilBody dataset and assign some of the colors.
 In the web > bridge menu, activate the Style viewer panel.
 Notice the various tabs in the panel which represent the layer style in various encodings.
 The first tab contains [Styled Layer Descriptor](https://www.ogc.org/standards/sld) (SLD), a standardised styling format, used for example in GeoServer.
 The second tab presents the mapfile syntax, you can copy the value into your mapfile (or let Bridge generate a full mapfile).

 ![Mapfile styler Geocat Bridge](img/bridge-mapfile-styler.png)